LifeScopeLabs/lifescopelabs.github.io/lifescope-etl.md

 Next we're going to create the SQS queues, as they need to be set up before some of the Lambda functions are created.

 Go to [SQS](https://console.aws.amazon.com/sqs/home) and click on Create New Queue.
-Name it 'lifescope-jobs-dead-letter' and make sure it's a Standard Queue.
+Name it 'LIFESCOPE-jobs-dead-letter' and make sure it's a Standard Queue.
 Click Quick Create Queue at the bottom of the page.
 You should be taken back to the home page for SQS.
-Create another queue, name this one 'lifescope-jobs', and make sure it's also a Standard Queue.
+Create another queue, name this one 'LIFESCOPE-jobs', and make sure it's also a Standard Queue.
 Click on the Configure Queue button at the bottom instead of Quick Create.
-Check 'Use Redrive Policy', set the Dead Letter Queue to 'lifescope-jobs-dead-letter' and Maximum Receives to 5, then click Create Queue.
+Check 'Use Redrive Policy', set the Dead Letter Queue to 'LIFESCOPE-jobs-dead-letter' and Maximum Receives to 5, then click Create Queue.
 Finally, click on one of the queues and, under the Details tab, take note of its URL.
 Get the URL for the other queue as well.